Askenter/gemini-cli/docs/telemetry.md

     The script will:
     - Download the `otelcol-contrib` binary if needed.
-    - Start an OTEL collector configured to receive data from Gemini CLI and export it to your specified Google Cloud project.
+    - Start an OTEL collector configured to receive data from Torch Pilot and export it to your specified Google Cloud project.
     - Automatically enable telemetry and disable sandbox mode in your workspace settings (`.gemini/settings.json`).
     - Provide direct links to view traces, metrics, and logs in your Google Cloud Console.
     - On exit (Ctrl+C), it will attempt to restore your original telemetry and sandbox settings.

-1.  **Run Gemini CLI:**
+1.  **Run Torch Pilot:**
-    In a separate terminal, run your Gemini CLI commands.
+    In a separate terminal, run your Torch Pilot commands.
 This generates telemetry data that the collector captures.

 1.  **View telemetry in Google Cloud**:
     Use the links provided by the script to navigate to the Google Cloud Console and view your traces, metrics, and logs.